Vajja Sambasiva Rao

 Vajja Sambasiva Rao, also known as V. S. Rao (born 21 January 1953) is an Indian academic and the former President of NIIT University.
 Relinquishing his position at NIIT University on 30 June 2020, he embraced the role of Vice-Chancellor at SRM University-AP, Andhra Pradesh from 1 July 2020.
 He was previously the Acting Vice-Chancellor of BITS Pilani, and the Director of the Hyderabad Campus of the university.
 He was responsible for establishing BITS Hyderabad campus.
 He is an alumnus of BITS Pilani and had been associated with the university for more than four decades in various capacities.
 As director, he was regarded as being instrumental in the establishment of the Hyderabad Campus.

 Early life and education

 Rao was born on 21 January 1953 in a village named Thullur, situated in the Guntur district of Andhra Pradesh.
 He was born to Vajja Venkatapathi and Vajja Anasuyamma, farmers by profession.
 After finishing his 10th grade at KVR ZP High School in Thullur, he went on to complete his higher secondary education at Andhra-Christian College, Guntur.
 Later, he pursued graduate studies at the same college and received B.Sc.
 (Chemistry) degree from Andhra University in 1972.

 After graduation, Rao joined BITS Pilani in Rajasthan in 1972 and went on to receive M.Sc.
 (Chemistry) and PhD (Chemistry) degrees, in 1974 and 1979 respectively, from there.
 His fields of specializations include organic chemistry, drug design and synthesis, and green chemistry.
-Rao also obtained a certificate in Educational Economics and Research from University of Bielefeld, Germany in 1998.
+Rao also obtained a certificate in Educational Economics and Research from Bielefeld University, Germany in 1998.